petersenpeter/phy1-plugins/README.md

 ## Features
 * Reclustering.
 Reclustering with KlustaKwik 2.0 - dependent on a local version of KlustaKwik, which is provided in the zip file for Windows 10) and python package: pandas.
 To install write “pip install pandas” in the terminal in your phy environment.
 * Outlier removal using the Mahalanobis distance.
-Standard threshold is 16 standard deviations (adjustable).
+Standard threshold is 16 standard deviations (adjustable threshold).
 * K-means clustering.
-Standard separation into two clusters (adjustable).
+Standard separation into clusters (adjustable number).
 * Export shank info for each unit.
 This is necessary if you want to know which shank a given unit was detected on.

 All new features are accessible from the top menu labeled clustering.